yashjakhotiya/BERT-Siamese-Networks-For-Similar-Intent-Question-Identification/2021-10-03-quora-question-pairs.md

 # Midpoint results and analysis

 For this checkpoint, we completed the supervised aspect of our project and implemented a BERT-based model to classify pairs of questions as "similar" or "not similar".
-We conducted thorough experiments and ablation studies to find the optimal model, hyperparameters and data preprocessing techniques that gives us the best results.
+We conducted thorough experiments and ablation studies to find the optimal model, hyperparameters and data preprocessing & augmentation techniques that gives us the best results.

 **Experiment 1 : Data preprocessing and augmentation choices**